thradams/Modules/ifdefer.md

 # if with initializer

-Just copy C++ version:
+Just put C++ 17 if with initializer inside C.

 # if with initializer and defer

 Add and extra expression that is executed at the end of true branch of if.